-Cllr Emma Hoddinott approached us about creating a constitution and in need of some advice and guidance on setting up a bank account for the new group 'Sunnyside Supplies'.
-The aim of the group being to support for the area north of Bawtry Road, from Hellaby Roundabout to Brecks Roundabout, covering the communities of Bramley, Wickersley, Flanderwell, Sunnyside, Brecks and Woodlaithes.
+Sunnyside Supplies Sunnyside Supplies Cllr Emma Hoddinott approached us about creating a constitution and in need of some advice and guidance on setting up a bank account for the new group 'Sunnyside Supplies'.
+The aim of the group is to support the area north of Bawtry Road, from Hellaby Roundabout to Brecks Roundabout, covering the communities of Bramley, Wickersley, Flanderwell, Sunnyside, Brecks and Woodlaithes.
 We created a constitution for them and researched banks who we felt they could approach for a quick start up.
 Emma wrote back: "Thank you Sarah.
 We can go for the HSBC bank so I have started that process."

-Rotherham Carers Activity Group

-Daniel Barron has been meeting with Ashar from Rotherham Carers Activity Group to support them in applying for the DPO Emergency COVID-19 funding that is available.
+Rotherham Carers Activity Group Daniel Barron has been meeting with Ashar from Rotherham Carers Activity Group to support them in applying for the DPO Emergency COVID-19 funding that is available.
 Dan has looked at the funding application and the sections that need to be completed.
 After speaking with Ashar about his project, we have been able to develop a writing framework for the application bid and will be working with the group to complete the bid before the deadline.
 The work the group is undertaking is fantastic and the group are very thankful for the support they are receiving.
 We spoke to Ashar about getting the group online, Ashar said he will bring it up at the next meeting and let us know whether it would be something they are interested in taking on.

-Facebook post from Wingfield Food Project

-in Munsbrough, Greasbrough, Wingfield and Rockingham.
-Wingfield residents ran the project who delivered free school lunches and food to those in need.
+Facebook post from Wingfield Food Project Wingfield Food Project The Wingfield food project was ran over half term, in Munsbrough, Greasbrough, Wingfield and Rockingham.
+Wingfield residents ran the project and delivered free school lunches and food to those in need.
 Rob has spoken to the group about helping them extend this through COVID-19 and has been offering funding advice to the group as well as offering support to keep it running after the holidays if the group choses to.